ibm-cloud-architecture/refarch-integration-api/README.md

 Reusing the devops approach as describe in [this asset](https://github.com/ibm-cloud-architecture/refarch-hybridcloud-blueportal-api/blob/master/HybridDevOpsForAPIC.pdf) ....

 ## How to leverage this asset
-On your own API connect installation import the [yaml](https://github.com/ibm-cloud-architecture/refarch-integration-api/blob/master/apiconnect/sample-inventory-api_1.0.0.yaml) delivered in this project.
+Using your own IBM API Connect instance import the [yaml](https://github.com/ibm-cloud-architecture/refarch-integration-api/blob/master/apiconnect/sample-inventory-api_1.0.0.yaml) delivered in this project.